Jewish Identity: Never finish learning

 Come to Israel and see what it is really like!

-Julia Kildeeva is a prospective student of social science and economics, born in Moscow and raised in Lubeck, Germany from the age of 4.
+Julia Kildeeva is a student of social science and economics.
+She was born in Moscow and raised in Lubeck, Germany from the age of 4.
 As a part of the JAcademy program, she had the chance to experience Israel first-hand and continues to explore her connection to Israel and to deepen her Jewish identity in as many ways as possible.